The Intelligence Illusion

 In a credibility contest between you and the CEOs who get prima donna interviews on 60 minutes promoting the greatest invention since the steam engine, the prima donnas will win.

-Generative AI: The Bad Parts
+Generative Models: It’s All Bad Parts

 • You have to prevent them from alienating the customers with random AI features nobody asked for, or scuttling customer service with untested chatbots.